yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_drop_table.md

 ## Synopsis

-The `DROP TABLE` statement removes a table and all of its data from the database.
+Use the `DROP TABLE` statement to remove a table and all of its data from the database.

 ## Syntax